![]() deutsches Glossar |

 logical objects connected to each other in form of the track layout.

-GRAVITY SWITCHING
+GRAVITY SHUNTING

 gravity into their classification